BergQuester/v8tr.github.io/_posts/2018-02-09-mediator-search-history.md

 ---
 layout: post
-title: Mediator pattern by Search History example
+title: "Mediator Pattern Case Study"
-permalink: /2018-02-09-mediator-search-history/
+permalink: /mediator-pattern-case-study/
+share-img: "/img/mediator_share.png"
 ---

 Programmers encounter same problems over and over again.
 The common solution to such problems, that is generic and reusable enough to be used millions of times, is called a design pattern.
 Lets have a closer look at a mediator pattern that is often unfairly left unnoticed.